Alberto Alemanno: Advocacy

 Alemanno regularly provides advice to a variety of NGOs as well as governments and international organizations on various aspects of European Union law, international regulatory co-operation, international trade and global health law.
 He sits on the board of several civil society organisations, such as European Alternatives, Access Info Europe, Riparte il Futuro, Diritto di Sapere, as well as the citizens’ pan-EU campaigning movements We Move and Vox-Europe.

-Together with Frank Biancheri he co-launched Newropeans, one of the first transnational political party in 2008.

 Alberto Alemanno was involved in the registration of the first European Citizen Initiative aimed at eliminating the international roaming charges in 2013 (One Single Tariff) and provided advice to several others.

 Alemanno campaigned for plain tobacco packaging by training public officials and health advocates and providing legal assistance to the World Health Organization.

 In 2015, Alemanno and others published a report for Wikimedia on freedom of panorama in Europe.
 The same year, he has been advocating for the prohibition of airline "no-show" clauses by serving BEUC, European Consumer Organisation.

 In 2016, he prepared a report for WWF advocating reform of the Common Agricultural Policy.

 In 2018 he was one of the initiators of the campaign Real Representation as Europeans for the 2019 European Parliament election with the We Move slogan.

 In 2018, he successfully lodged one of the complaints to the European Ombudsman about José Manuel Barroso’s business activities with Goldman Sachs.

 In Spring 2018, after publishing an op-ed in Le Monde and Politico, Alemanno lodged a complaint before the European Ombudsman arguing that the EU Disinformation Review violates the freedom of expression and right of defense.

 Alemanno campaigned and drafted the first EU directive aimed at protecting whistleblowers in the European Union.
 His text was used by the EU Commission in 2018 when putting foreword its proposal.

 In 2020 Alemanno was part of the citizens committee that started the European Citizens Initiative, Voters without Borders, calling the EU to confer full political rights to all citizens regardless where they reside.

 He provided pro bono legal assistance to the ECI initiators before, during and after the signature collection against reauthorization of glyphosate in Europe.

 He lodged a collective complaint on behalf of the European Youth Forum to challenge the institutionalization of unpaid internships in Belgium before the Council of Europe.

+Alemanno is member of the Board of Advisers of Palumba.org, which runs the European voting advice application Palumba.